 Should I leave my contract early?

-That's not us trying to sit on the fence - it's just that it's very much a situational decision.
-Most of the time, we'd advise against it, as early termination charges can really rack up, particularly if you have equipment to pay off.
+That's not us trying to sit on the fence – it's just that it very much depends on your situation.
+In most cases, though, it’s rarely a good idea to cancel your contract early if you can’t leave penalty-free.
+This is because early termination charges can really rack up, particularly if you have equipment or other services to pay off.

-But if you're really unhappy, and you see a deal that sounds… well, ideal, then it becomes a matter of maths.
-Find out how much you'll pay for leaving (see the links above, or contact your provider), and decide whether it's worth the expenditure.
+But if you're unhappy with your current plan and you spot a deal that seems much more suitable, it then becomes a matter of maths.
+Find out how much you'll pay for leaving (see the links above, or contact your provider), and weigh up whether it’s worth making the switch.

 - Will the cost of leaving be offset by a saving on your new deal?

-- Will your new provider make a contribution to your exit fees?
+- Will your new provider contribute towards the cost of your exit fees?